10 years later: Why are Egyptian human rights ignored? – DW – 07/01/2023

 At the same time, el-Sissi has tightened his grip on power.
 Independent journalists and anti-government activists have been harassed or arrested.
 One formerly jailed Egyptian activist told the investigative journalism website, Coda Story, that they had seen military officers stop people on the street, check their phones and then arrest them after finding they had posted, liked or joked about the Egyptian government or military on social media.

-Freedom House, the US-based democracy monitor, classifies Egypt as "not free" and the country's freedom rating with the watchdog, already meager, has slowly eroded over the past five years, going from 26 out of 100 in 2018, to 18 out of 100 this year.
+Freedom House, the US-based democracy monitor, has classified Egypt as "not free" and the country's freedom rating with the watchdog, already meager, has slowly eroded over the past five years, going from 26 out of 100 in 2018, to 18 out of 100 this year.

 For comparison, Morocco scores 37 out of 100, while Germany gets 94.